imarafat64/laravel_multiple_db_connection/README.md

-# Laravel Multi-MySQL Database Connection Example
+# Laravel Multi-MySQL Database Connection

 This Laravel project demonstrates how to configure and use **multiple MySQL database connections** to interact with different databases simultaneously.
 It includes migrations, models, and controller logic for each database.